Are you making excuses not to create art right now?

 I tried playing Dance Dance Revolution for the first time at an arcade a few weeks ago, and wow was I bad at that.
 Does that mean I’m bad at dancing?
 I mean–maybe.
 Does that mean I should never ever try it again, because since I sucked at it the first time I’m always going to suck?
 Absolutely not!

-You can suck at something, but love the process so much that it doesn’t matter.
-You can also suck at something right now, and become a master of that same something in the future, because you keep powering through painful practice sessions.
+You can suck at something but love the process so much that it doesn’t matter.
+Also, you can also suck at something right now and become a master of that same something in the future, because you keep powering through painful practice sessions.
 You have to give yourself the opportunity to grow.
-I know it feels unpleasant, but even if what you make is hideous and technically terrible right now, it’s not a good excuse to stop yourself from creating.
+I know it feels unpleasant, but even if the art you make is hideous and technically terrible right now, it’s not a good excuse to stop yourself from creating.
 It’s actually the perfect reason to create more.

-I have said this to myself too many times to count.
-I’d think about a cool image I wanted to create, and then I’d start evaluating the point of even trying to make to create it when I’d remember there’s a possibility of failing.
+I have said this excuse to myself too many times to count and it stopped me in my tracks.
+I’d think about a cool image I wanted to create, and then I’d start evaluating the point of even trying to make to create it when I’d remember there was a possibility of failing.
 What if it’s ugly?
 What if nobody likes it?
 I deprived myself of valuable experiences thanks to the mere thought of the end result not being what I wanted.

-Maybe it never turns into a career.
-Maybe you don’t make money or win awards.
-Maybe nobody wants to buy it.
+Maybe your art never turns into a career and maybe you don’t make money or win awards.
 Maybe a whole bunch of things, but how will you know if you don’t try?
 How will you see your own potential if you don’t show up and do the work?
 How will you push your limits if you don’t find out where they are in the first place?

 Do your thing.
 There isn’t another you out there.

 Art supplies can be ridiculously expensive.
 I get that money can limit us sometimes.
-And when companies use labels like “academic”, “student grade”, “intermediate”, and “professional” it’s no surprise that a lot of artists have it in their heads that you need the good stuff in order to make good art.
-Well, I’m here to say this isn’t true and not having the “right” supplies shouldn’t prevent you from creating.
+When companies use labels like “academic”, “student grade”, “intermediate”, and “professional” it’s no surprise that a lot of artists have it in their heads that you need the good stuff in order to make good art.
+Well, I’m here to say this isn’t true, and not having the “right” supplies shouldn’t prevent you from creating.

 So go get yourself a cheap back of Bic pens and any surface to create on.
 Cardboard, printer paper, old book pages.
 Or make collages out of junk mail.
 Find objects on the street and make sculptures.
 Your creativity is limitless.
 The world is full of supplies.

 Creating art is a wonderful activity, but it’s not always easy.
-I hope this post has helped give you a bit of encouragement to push through!
+Push through your excuses and ask yourself if that little voice in your head that keeps making excuses actually has a different motive.
+Like, trying to protect you from “failure”?
 With anything in life, we are tempted to make excuses to avoid unpleasant work while also sacrificing the benefits that come with it.
-So what do you think?
-Have you used any of these excuses before?
-Or do you have excuses of your own?